agaveplatform/SC17-container-tutorial/06-Containerizing-Existing-Applications.md

 We assume that the user has a passing familiarity with at least one of these two technologies.
 Where appropriate, we will provide specific commentary on a specific technology with respect to the task at hand.
 Deep discussion of the features, strengths, and weaknesses of each technology is beyond the scope of this tutorial.
 We refer you to the [References section](99-References.md#Container-technologies) for further reading.

 > This is by no means a complete list.
 Shifter, LXC, and OpenVZ are also commonly used in HPC environments, however given the length of this tutorial, the audience at SC, and the rate of adoption seen by Singularity at the time of this tutorial, we limit our scope in this tutorial to Docker and Singularity.
-Please see the [References section](99-References.md#Container-technologies) for links to articles, projects, and futher reading on these and other container technologies.
+Please see the [References section](99-References.md#Container-technologies) for links to articles, projects, and further reading on these and other container technologies.

 # Portability in practice